-Nominations and appointments of NHMRC peer reviewers across any NHMRC funding scheme is guided by the following principles:
+Nominations and appointments of National Health and Medical Research Council (NHMRC) peer reviewers across any NHMRC funding scheme are guided by these principles.

-Peer review membership turnover: NHMRC strives to ensure composition of those reviewing applications is comprised of both experienced and new peer reviewers by retaining approximately 60 per cent of peer reviewers from the previous year.
-Where a peer reviewer has served for more than three years consecutively, NHMRC endeavours to provide at least one ‘rest year’.
-This does not include those peer reviewers who have, in the past, served three years consecutively but have not participated in peer review recently.
+NHMRC strives to ensure composition of those reviewing applications is comprised of both experienced and new peer reviewers by retaining approximately 60% of peer reviewers from the previous year.
+Where a peer reviewer has served for more than 3 years consecutively, NHMRC endeavours to provide at least one 'rest year'.
+This does not include those peer reviewers who have, in the past, served 3 years consecutively but have not participated in peer review recently.

 Goals for peer review membership

 In determining the final peer review membership, NHMRC will also aspire to:

 - retain approximately 60% of peer reviewers from one year in the next year's peer review membership